okto-hq/okto-js-sdk-monorepo/README.md

-# 🚀 Okto Web3 SDK
+# Okto SDK JS Monorepo

 A comprehensive Web3 SDK for seamless blockchain integration with **React** and **React Native** applications.